mediacloud/newsscribe-ansible/README.md

 #### destroy.yml

-Runs locally, before and after create/converge.
+Runs locally, before and after create/converge to clean up: stops and removes the docker containers, docker network, and checkout of ansible-elasticsearch repository.

 ## Development advice